adr/madr/docs/examples.md

 * Good, because more easy to write tests
 * Good, because more readable assertions
 * Bad, because more complicated testing leads to more complicated assertions

+### Confirmation

+* Check project dependencies, JUnit5 should appear (and be the only test assertion library)
+* Collect experience with JUnit5 in sprint reviews and retrospectives: does experience match the pros and cons evaluation below?
+* Decide whether and when to review the decision (the 'R' in the [ecADR definition of done](https://medium.com/olzzio/a-definition-of-done-for-architectural-decisions-426cf5a952b9) for ADs)

 ## Pros and Cons of the Options